Atmosphere-NX/Atmosphere/docs/components/modules/ams_mitm.md

 + Homebrew Loader (to allow homebrew to take advantage of the feature)

 ## fs_mitm
 fs_mitm enables intercepting file system operations.
-It can log, deny, delay, replace, or redirect any request made to the file system.
+It can deny, delay, replace, or redirect any request made to the file system.
 It enables LayeredFS to function, which allows for replacement of game assets.

 ## hid_mitm
 hid_mitm enables intercepting requests to controller device services.
-It currently intercepts:
+It is currently disabled by default.
+If enabled, it intercepts:
 + Homebrew Loader (to help homebrew not need to be recompiled due to a breaking change introduced in the past)

 ## ns_mitm